Palm Springs, California: Climate

+On October 1, 2024 the temperature in Palm Springs reached 117 °F, tying the record for the highest temperature in the United States in October, after the same temperature was reached in nearby Mecca on October 5, 1917.

 Ecology

 The locale features a variety of native Low Desert flora and fauna.
 A notable tree occurring in the wild and under cultivation is the California Fan Palm, Washingtonia filifera.

 Wildlife

 The fauna of Palm Springs is mostly species adapted to desert, temperature extremes and to lack of moisture.
 It is located within the Nearctic faunistic realm in a region containing an assemblage of species similar to Northern Africa.
 Native fauna includes pronghorns, desert bighorn sheep, desert tortoise, kit fox, desert iguanas, horned lizards, chuckwalla, bobcats, mountain lions and Gila monsters.
 Other animals include ground squirrels, rock squirrels, porcupines, skunks, cactus mice, kangaroo rats, pocket gophers and raccoons.
 Desert birds here include the iconic roadrunner, which can run at speeds exceeding 15 mph.
 Other avifauna includes the ladder-backed woodpecker, flycatchers, elf owls, great horned owls, sparrow hawks and a variety of raptors.

 The Sonoran Desert has more species of rattlesnakes (11) than anywhere else in the world.
 The most common species is the extremely venomous Mojave green, which is considered the world's most dangerous rattlesnake.
 The largest rattle snake species here is the western diamondback rattlesnake, while other species include the black-tailed rattlesnake, tiger rattler and sidewinder rattler.
 Palm Springs is home to tarantulas and various scorpion species, including the vinegaroon.

 Although black bears are not common in the Coachella Valley, bears have been observed in Palm Springs and other parts of California.

 Today, jaguars roam the northern Mexican dry-lands; however, they were previously common throughout the Coachella Valley.
-The last documented jaguar sighting in Palm Springs, was in 1860.
+The last documented jaguar sighting in Palm Springs was in 1860.